Developers

 Build on WeeklyPlanner

 Use the public API for tasks, groups, preferences, profile, and automation flows.
-The MCP server follows the same API surface.
+The MCP server follows the same API surface with 16 atomic tools.

 REST API

-Task, group, profile, settings, stats, and API key endpoints live under /api/v1.
+Task, group, profile, settings, stats, subscription, and API key endpoints live under /api/v1.

 API Keys & Scopes